jtblin/master-cluster/README.md

 ### Method handlers

 - `start (options)`: start the master with cluster options
-- `run ()`: worker http handler that runs the request wrapped in the domain error handling
+- `run ()`: worker http handler that runs the request
-- `setFnHandlers (runFn, errorFn)`: set the run and error handlers for the domain module
+- `setFnHandlers (runFn, errorFn)`: set the run and error handlers
 - `setOptions (options)`: set the options for the workers (logger and kill timeout)
-- `createHttpServer (handler, port, onShutdown)`: create the http server and setup the run and error handlers for the domain module
+- `createHttpServer (handler, port, onShutdown)`: create the http server and setup the run and error handlers

 ### Miscellaneous